sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 * Lab testing and RUM (real user measurements) are best friends: synthetic testing improves your confidence in RUM and vice versa.
 If you see a regression in both types of measurements, you know for sure that it's a real regression.

 But everything isn’t perfect when testing in a lab: You are only testing a small usage group (a specific browser version, specific connection type, one operating system, a couple of URLs).
 You will miss out on a lot of users scenarios.
-That’s the disadvantage of testing in a lab.
+That’s why its also goot to combine your tests with real user measuerents.

 ## Setup